aerogear-attic/aerogear-app-metrics/README.md

 * Operations are annotated in `router.go` e.g. metrics, healthz, ping
   * These annotations define what the endpoint is, its method, expected content type, and the request body (via a $ref usually)
 * Models are annotated Go structs in `types.go`.
-The swagger spec generator reads the strcuts to generate the spec.
+The swagger spec generator reads the structs to generate the spec.

 *Known Issues*